laravel-notification-channels/hipchat/README.md

 composer require laravel-notification-channels/hipchat
 ```

-You must install the service provider:
+If you're using Laravel < 5.5 or if you have package auto-discovery turned off you have to manually register the service provider:

 ```php
 // config/app.php